 - I highly recommend reading as much about Godly Play as possible.
 The following books have scripts for fall Godly play presentations:

-- The Complete Guide to Godly Play: An Imaginative Method for Presenting Scripture Stories to Children (Volume 2) by Jerome W. Berryman
+- The Complete Guide to Godly Play (Volume 2) by Jerome W. Berryman

 - Young Children and Worship by Sonja Stewart and Jerome Berryman